-Cars and trucks and other vehicles are the major source of onshore smog-forming air pollution in our county; they are also a major source of greenhouse gases contributing to global climate change.
-The District does not regulate vehicles or fuels – in California, that’s the responsibility of the state Air Resources Board.
-But we do address this pollution in several ways.
+Cars, trucks, and other on-road vehicles are major source of onshore smog-forming air pollution in our county; they are also a major source of greenhouse gases contributing to global climate change.
+APCD does not regulate vehicles or fuels as they are under the jurisdiction of the California Air Resources Board (CARB).
+APCD does address this pollution in several ways:

 Land Use and Environmental Review

-Land use decisions often involve transportation in some way.
+Land use decisions often impact transportation.
 The California Environmental Quality Act (CEQA) requires state and local government agencies to identify and reduce, if feasible, the significant, negative environmental impacts of land use decisions.
-The District has a number of responsibilities under CEQA.
-For more information, see this page.
+The District has a number of responsibilities under CEQA described in more detail on our Land Use and CEQA Environmental Review webpage.

 Alternative Transportation Options